TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 Separate path ID
 """"""""""""""""

 Separate Paths IDs are composed of two numbers separated by colon.
 First number is the residue number.
-Second number is consecutive number of the separate path made by the resiude.
+Second number is consecutive number of the separate path made by the residue.
 Numeration starts with 0.

 Cluster Type of separate path
 """""""""""""""""""""""""""""